Robinia pseudoacacia: History and naming

-Distribution and invasive habit
+Distribution

 The black locust is native to the eastern United States, but the exact native range is not accurately known as the tree has been cultivated and is currently found across the continent, in all the lower 48 states, eastern Canada, and British Columbia.
 The native range is thought to be two separate populations, one centered about the Appalachian Mountains, from Pennsylvania to northern Georgia, and a second westward focused around the Ozark Plateau and Ouachita Mountains of Arkansas, Oklahoma and Missouri.

 Black locust's current range has been expanded by humans distributing the tree for landscaping and now includes Pakistan, India, Australia, Canada, China, Europe, Northern and South Africa, temperate regions in Asia, New Zealand, Southern South America.

-Black locust is an interesting example of how one plant species can be considered invasive even on the continent to which it is native.
-For example, within the western United States, New England region, northern California, and in the Midwest, black locust is considered an invasive species.
-In the prairie and savanna regions of the Midwest black locust can dominate and shade open habitats.
-These ecosystems have been decreasing in size, and black locust is contributing to this reduction; when black locust invades an area, it will convert the grassland ecosystem into a forested ecosystem where the grasses are displaced.
-Black locust has been listed as invasive in Connecticut, Wisconsin, and Michigan, and is prohibited in Massachusetts.